50 Instagram-Worthy Honeymoon Spots

 Most Romantic: Bali, Indonesia

-WHY GO: There's a reason its nickname is the “Isle of the Gods."
-Even before the hit book and movie Eat, Pray, Love, the island had been a magnet for romance seekers for its mist-shrouded temples, beautiful mountain vistas and vivid arts scene.
+WHY GO: As you search for places to go for your honeymoon, look no further than Indonesia.
+There's a reason its nickname is the "Isle of the Gods."
+Even before the hit book and movie Eat, Pray, Love, the island had been a magnet for romance seekers and honeymooners for its mist-shrouded temples, beautiful mountain vistas and vivid arts scene.

 WHERE TO STAY: A recent filming locale for ABC's The Bachelor, The Mulia, Mulia Resort & Villas (from $380, TheMulia.com) fronts Nusa Dua coastline, which is famous for white-sand beaches and calm blue waters.

 WHAT TO DO: Arrange a trip to Pura Luhur Uluwatu temple.
 Located atop a cliff rising 200 feet above the Indian Ocean, it has one of the most unforgettable sunset views in the world.
 Then, stay for the mesmerizing nightly kecak dance performance.

 WHY GO: World-class wine, delicious food and unsurpassed scenery—what's not to love about this pretty honeymoon locale?

 WHERE TO STAY: Forestville's Farmhouse Inn (from $595, FarmHouseInn.com) just added cozy-chic barn rooms to its wooded grove.
 For the "In-Room Somm" program a sommelier will customize a wine tasting that will be brought right to your room.
 Cheers!